 How can you help as parents and loved ones?

 Understand that there are so many adjustments your students are experiencing right now.
-The first week can be a big hodgepodge of emotions – excitement, confusion, apprehension, curiosity, exhaustion, homesickness.
+The first week can bring many emotions – excitement, confusion, apprehension, curiosity, exhaustion, homesickness.
 Your students are making independent choices – often for the first time – about everything.
 When/what/where do I eat?
 When/how long do I sleep?
-What do we do for exercise?
+What do I do for exercise?
 For fun?
-How and where should I spend money?
-And how much can I spend?
+How and where should I spend money (and how much can I spend)?
 When and where should I study?
 How can I stay organized?
 How will I get along with my roommate?
-How/where will I find friends? etc. Students will be thinking about these issues and beginning to sort out their routine in the coming days.
+How/where will I find friends? etc. Students will be thinking about these issues and beginning to create their college routine in the coming days.

-The college adjustment can be a lot to process.
-So if you speak to your student and he (or she) seems overwhelmed, that might well be true.
-Help your student understand it is normal to have a period of adjustment, and reassure him that you have confidence in his abilities.
+The adjustment to college takes time and patience.
+There will be great fun, and occasional difficulty too.
+So if you speak to your student and he (or she) seems overwhelmed, that might be true.
+Help your student understand it is normal to have a period of adjustment, and reassure him/her that you have confidence in his/her abilities.
 Share some of your own college adjustment (or other life adjustment) stories, to help your student gain some perspective.

-The University Counseling Center has a great “Tips for Parents” web site; note this also has the slide deck from the Just for Parents session on Friday night of Orientation!
+The University Counseling Center has a great “Tips for Parents” web site.
 And if your student wants additional support or a safe place to talk through his/her emotions during this big adjustment, the University Counseling Center is there to provide free, confidential, high-quality counseling.

 Many people refer to college as the best four years of their lives, and we hope your students will love Wake Forest.
 For some it may be love at first sight.
 For others it might take time for that love to grow, just as in real life.